rameerez/api_keys/README.md

 ```

 But again, this is turned off by default for performance purposes, and depends on having a working, well-configured Active Job backend.

+## Enterprise-ready by design
+The `api_keys` gem ships with:

+ - Flexible storage
+ - Async hooks
+ - ActiveJob support
+ - Polymorphic ownership (User, Org, etc.)
+ - Custom scopes
+ - Production caching
+ - Tracking of last time each key was used
+ - Usage tracking
+ - SHA256 fallback

+Making it enterprise-ready, built with extensibility and compliance in mind.

+## Roadmap
+  - [ ] Automatic rotation policy helpers
+  - [ ] Key-pair / HMAC option

 ## Demo Rails app